-Our study examines the consequences of weakened IP protection across multiple categories in a setting that shocked both existing patents and also incentives for future innovation and patenting in the U.S. in multiple patent categories.
-We examine firms whose patents are exogenously weakened by the Alice Corp v.
+Our study examines the consequences of weakened IP protection across multiple categories in a setting that shocked both existing patents and also incentives for future innovation and patenting in the U.S. in multiple patent categories - thus changing the dynamics of innovation and competition in large areas.

+Previous studies looking at the random assignment of patent examiners focus on patentspecific protection by an assignee that is granted or not, and the impact on competing firms.
+We examine entire firms' product spaces when multiple firms' patents are exogenously weakened by the Alice Corp v.
 CLS Bank International, 573 U.S. 208 (2014) Supreme Court decision (Alice, henceforth).
-This decision revoked patent eligibility in multiple patent areas.
 We examine the impact of lost intellectual property protection on a wide array of future firm decisions including firm innovation, competitive entry, acquisitions, lawsuits, patent trolls, and secrecy via non-disclosure agreements.